15 Tips for Improving Bad Credit

 Even applying for a loan can leave a negative impact on your credit score, if the lender performs what is known as a “hard credit check.”
 If you have to apply for a loan with bad credit, consider only applying to lenders who perform “soft credit checks.”
 These won’t impact your credit score, so you can find out if you qualify for the loan with less worries.

 14. Avoid payday lenders!

-Theoretically, you can use payday lenders in a responsible way.
+Theoretically, you can use payday loans in a responsible way.
 If you take out the loan and pay it back in full with all fees and interest in the very short payment time you’re allotted.
 But that’s a very risky prospect and if you don’t make that payment, you’ll be forced to pay to extend the loan.
 That’s a great way to get yourself trapped in a cycle of debt, and a cycle of debt is not a good look for your credit report.